 Evaluate his overall health.
 How is he feeling today compared to the usual days?
 Watch out for other health symptoms that might indicate that he is ill.
 Try as much as possible to identify what caused your dog to sneeze.

-If he seems to be in a lot of discomforts or cannot stop reverse sneezing, gently massage his throat or lightly blow in his face.
+If he seems to be in a lot of discomfort or cannot stop reverse sneezing, gently massage his throat or lightly blow in his face.
 This should trigger the swallowing reflex, which can help ease the spasms.
 Proper ventilation and some fresh air would help too.

 Provide your dog with a health supplement to support his developing immune system.
 Comfort him.
 A little love goes a long way when it comes to our pets.